bpollner/uniset/README.md

 color # should be the value you assigned before
 ```
 #### Adding / deleting keys
-If you are the developer of package 'dogPack', at some time after you publihsed 'dogPack' you might want to add keys to or delete from the settings file.
+If you are the developer of package 'dogPack', at some time after you published 'dogPack' you might want to add keys to or delete from the settings file.
 Do that now: Add e.g. a new *key=value,* pair (do not forget the comma ',') at the *end* of a block in the settings-file **in the folder 'inst' of 'dogPack'**, and re-install 'dogPack'.
-Or, as an alternative shortcut for this demonstration, go to root of the *installed* dogPack package
+Or, as an alternative shortcut for this demonstration, go to root of the *installed* 'dogPack' package
 ```
 path.package("dogPack")
 ```